 Send an SQL query to MySQL without fetching and buffering the result rows.

-This extension is deprecated as of PHP 5.5.0, and will be removed in the future.
+This extension was deprecated in PHP 5.5.0, and it was removed in PHP 7.0.0.
 Instead, the MySQLi or PDO_MySQL extension should be used.
 See also MySQL: choosing an API guide and related FAQ for more information.
 Alternatives to this function include:

 |See: Buffered and Unbuffered queries|